Cymatics can be best described as making sound visible

 nodal lines.
 The image you see on a Chladni plate is in fact a negative of the wave shape

-moving through the plate as the sand is gathering where the wave is absent, revealing
+through the plate as the sand is gathering where the wave is absent, revealing

 these beautiful patterns :